spcourse/sql/1 lecture/index.md

 ## Data processing

-* Last week, we collected a survey of [Hogwarts house](https://en.wikipedia.org/wiki/Hogwarts#Houses) preferences, and tallied the data from a CSV file with Python.
-* This week, we'll collect some more data about your favorite TV shows and their genres.
+* We'll collect some data about your favorite TV shows and their genres.
 * With hundreds of responses, we can start looking at the responses on Google Sheets, a web-based spreadsheet application, showing our data in rows and columns:\\
   ![image of Google Sheets spreadsheet with row 1 having cells "Timestamp", "title", and "genres", with row 2 having cells "10/19/2020 1:41:38", "Punisher", "Action, Adventure", and so on](sheets.png)
   * Some responses show a single genre selected, like "Comedy", while others, with multiple genres, show them in one cell still but separated by a comma, like "Crime, Drama".